bb-io/OpenAI/README.md

 ### How to know if the batch process is completed?

-You have 2 options here:
+You have 3 options here:

 1. You can use the `On batch finished` event trigger to get notified when the batch process is completed.
 But note, that this is a polling trigger and it will check the status of the batch process based on the interval you set.
 2. Use the `Delay` operator to wait for a certain amount of time before checking the status of the batch process.
 This is a more straightforward way to check the status of the batch process.
+3. Since October 2024, users can rely on [Checkpoints](https://docs.blackbird.io/concepts/checkpoints/#large-language-models-llms--batch-processing) to achieve a fully streamlined process.
+A Checkpoint can pause the workflow until the LLM returns a result or a batch process completes.

-We recommend using the `On batch finished` event trigger as it is more efficient for checking the status of the batch process.
+We recommend using the `On batch finished` event trigger with Checkpoints.

 ## Example